badrex/badrex.github.io/_pages/about.md

 In addition, I am always excited to chat and learn more about ...
 * Non-native speech processing
 * Multilinguality, linguistic typology, and language variation
-* Information-theory and language structure
+* Information theory and language structure
 * Interpretability of neural networks

 &nbsp;